How to get a cat to use a litter box

 (Image credit: Getty Images)

 Although litter-training may seem like a relatively straightforward topic, it’s natural to have questions about how to get a cat to use a litter box.
-Instilling good litter box habits, including choosing the best cat litter and location for your feline, is essential to allowing you to form a positive bond with your cat, and there are a number of factors that can interfere with this most basic aspect of feline hygiene.
+Instilling good litter box habits, as well as choosing the best cat litter and location for your feline, is essential to allowing you to form a positive bond with your cat, and there are a number of factors that can interfere with this most basic aspect of feline hygiene.

 Do cats automatically use a litter box?